We're replacing the fire-damaged trickling filters with an activated sludge reactor.

 Mechanical and electrical design complete

-The entire design for the Activated Sludge Reactor including mechanical and electrical components is complete.
+The entire design for the activated sludge reactor, including mechanical and electrical components, is complete.

-December 2025
+November 2025

 Main contractor awarded